-- Pastavino, Staten Island: this newcomer to the bustling Italian restaurant scene on Staten Island has an incredible entirely house-made pasta program & to-die-for Roman-style Focaccias that live up to its impeccable atmosphere.
+- Pastavino, Staten Island: with an incredible entirely house-made pasta program and to-die-for Roman-style Focaccias, you can never go wrong here.
 44 Navy Pier Ct, Staten Island

 - The Queensboro, Jackson Heights: this Jackson Heights fav offers a rustic refuge for diners looking to enjoy delicious comfort food.
 There’s also a community fridge right outside, providing food for the community free of charge.
 80-02 Northern Blvd, Queens

 - Loreley, Lower East Side: restaurant & beer garden whose super-Instagramable decorations rotate every season (plus they have allll the hot winter cocktails you could want).
 7 Rivington St.

 - Sugar Wood, SoHo: the newest naughty bakery in NYC with “Woody” (penis-shaped) or “Kitty” (vagina-shaped) waffles, either naked, dripped or drizzled in a variety of sweet sauces.
 157 Prince St., New York

-- Court Street Grocers, SoHo: when you need a good sandwich in NYC, Court Street Grocers comes through.
-Our video team’s go-to order is the Clean Turkey with roast white meat, arugula, mayo, white onion, and sweet pickles.
+- Court Street Grocers, SoHo: our video team’s go-to order is the Clean Turkey with roast white meat, arugula, mayo, white onion, and sweet pickles.
 540 LaGuardia Pl.